 FORGIVE AND FORGET

-Sometimes, rather than pursuing a resolution through a face to face confrontation, it is more prudent to forgive and forget and pray that God will forgive the other person and reveal to them their problem.
-This way you gain peace of mind, avoid unnecessary conflict, and become blameless before God.
+Sometimes, rather than pursuing a resolution through a face-to-face confrontation, it is more prudent to forgive and forget and pray that the Father will forgive the other person and reveal their problem to them.
+This way you gain peace of mind, avoid unnecessary conflict, and become blameless before the Father.

-"Pay back no man evil for evil.
+"Pay back no one evil for evil.
 Provide things that are honest in the sight of all men.
-If it is possible, as much as lies in you, live peaceably with all men.
+If it is possible, as much as you can, live peaceably with all people.
 Dearly beloved, avenge not yourselves, but rather try to avoid being wrathful: for it is written, vengeance is mine; I will repay, says the Lord.
-Therefore if your enemy is hungry, feed him; if he is thirty, give him a drink: for in so doing you shall heap coals of fire on his head.
-Be not overcome of evil, but overcome evil with good" (Rom.12:17-21 Para.).
+Therefore if your enemy is hungry, feed them; if he is thirty, give them a drink: for in so doing you shall heap coals of fire on their head.
+Do not allow evil to overcome you, but overcome evil with good" (Rom.12:17-21 Para.).

 "Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good.
 Be kindly affectioned one to another with brotherly love; in honor preferring one another" (Rom.12:9-10 KJV).